An upper limit on cosmological chiral gravitational wave background

 The link between leptogenesis and baryogenesis is provided by Standard Model electroweak sphaleron processes, which occur at temperatures higher than the electroweak scale $T_{\rm EW}\sim 100 \, {\rm GeV}$.
 Therefore, the creation of matter-antimatter asymmetry in the Universe through leptogenesis would be efficient only between the epoch of the end of reheating to the electroweak scales $\eta _{\rm rh} \lesssim \eta \lesssim \eta_{\rm EW} $.
 This is shown in \ref{fig:scales}.
 Once the lepton asymmetry is produced, it is converted to the baryon asymmetry as \cite{Kuzmin:1985mm,Harvey:1990qw}

 where we have introduced an additional efficiency factor $\epsilon_\ell\leq1$, which is usually fixed to $\epsilon_\ell = 1$.
-Recent studies have conjectured that the total lepton asymmetry may receive contributions from vacuum effects, leading to $\epsilon_\ell<1$ \cite{Kamada:2024tbc}.
+Recent studies have conjectured that the total lepton asymmetry may receive contributions from vacuum effects\footnote{In the case of standard gauge interactions, one typically expects $\epsilon_\ell = \mathcal{O}(1)$ (for example, $\epsilon_\ell = 1$ for U(1) and $\epsilon_\ell = 1/6$ for SU(2))~\cite{Kamada:2024tbc}.
+In contrast, for the gravitational case there is currently no explicit computation of the corresponding efficiency factor.
+We therefore treat $\epsilon_\ell$ as a free parameter to account for this uncertainty.}, leading to $\epsilon_\ell<1$ \cite{Kamada:2024tbc}.
 We therefore leave $\epsilon_\ell$ unfixed to maintain flexibility in the setup.

 From Eq.~\eqref{eq-RRT-FLRW-conservation} and Eq.~\eqref{chiral-anomaly-eq}, we obtain

 which can be integrated from the epoch $\eta_i$ to $\eta_{\rm EW}$ as

 The last term $\langle a^3 n_{\ell} \rangle|_{\eta_i}$ characterizes any nonvanishing lepton number that exists prior to $\eta_i$.
 Such a lepton asymmetry may have been produced during inflation~\cite{Alexander:2004us,2006-Alexander.Peskin.Jabbari-PRL,Adshead:2017znw,Caldwell:2017chz,Kamada:2019ewe,Kamada:2020jaf} or after inflation~\cite{Fukugita:1986hr}.
 Moreover, there may exist theoretical mechanisms other than the sphaleron mechanism for the production of baryons, which we denote by $\eta_B^{\rm other}$.
 In any case, a nonzero contribution to the final total baryon number would only strengthen the resulting bound.
 As stated at the beginning of this section, we adopt the most conservative choice $\left. \langle a^3 n_{\ell} \rangle \right|_{\eta_i} = 0$ and $\eta_B^{\rm other} = 0$.